hypergraphql/hypergraphql/sources/documentation.md

 - `application/n3`
 - `text/n3`

-In the future versions, this representation will also be made available via corresponding introspection queries.
+In the future versions, this representation will also be made available via suitable introspection queries.

 <br>